kthyng/tracpy/README.md

 #tracpy
----

-##Fortran core of Tracmass + Python wrapping around the outside.
+Fortran core of Tracmass + Python wrapping around the outside.

 To get the Fortran Tracmass code ready:

-1.  > make clean
+1. `make `clean
-2. Compile tracmass code in Fortran:
+1. Compile tracmass code in Fortran:

 > make f2py

 To learn about the module Tracpy: